 When walking the trail anticlockwise (from north to south) the first section of the path meanders along the north coast of Wales for 81 miles (132km).
 Starting at the English border, the trail passes the towns of Flint, home to the ruins of one of the first castles built by Edward I during his 13th-century invasion of Wales, and Llandudno, a Victorian seaside resort with a 19th-century pier and a – slightly tenuous – Alice in Wonderland connection, before arriving at Bangor, considered to be the oldest city in Wales.
 Today it boasts cosy pubs, a cathedral dating back to the 6th century, and the Storiel Museum and Art Gallery, focused on the history of the region.

-This section of the trail forms a 135 mile-ring (217km) around the isle of Anglesey.
+This section of the trail forms a 135 mile-ring (217km) around Ynys Môn (the island of Anglesey).
 Beginning at the Menai Bridge, designed by celebrated civil engineer Thomas Telford (of UNESCO-listed Pontcysyllte Aqueduct fame), the trail heads east, passing the 13th-century Beaumaris Castle, and then north, taking in view of the oft-photographed South Stack Lighthouse, which stands proudly at the north-western corner of Wales.
 From here, the path squirms back down south, skirting a number of golden-sand beaches that are perfect for a dip on a summer day, before looping back to the Menai Strait.

 At 167 miles (264km), the third section of the Wales Coast Path is one of the longest.
-It’s also arguably most beautiful, spoiling ramblers with the unblemished landscapes of both Snowdonia and the wild and beautiful Llŷn Peninsula, which extends westwards into the Irish Sea.
+It’s also arguably most beautiful, spoiling ramblers with the unblemished landscapes of both Eryri (Snowdonia) and the wild and beautiful Llŷn Peninsula, which extends westwards into the Irish Sea.

 Section 4: Ceredigion